Freezystem/mjml-bar-chart/README.md

  - `mjbc__legend`: the class of the chart legends.
  - `mjbc__step`: the class of the chart steps.

-If you have multiple charts in the same email, you can pass an unique identifier to each one to be able to apply different styles.
+If you have multiple charts in the same email, you can pass a unique identifier to each one to be able to apply different styles.
 Class `mjbc` will become `mjbc<uid>`, `mjbc__title` will become `mjbc<uid>__title`, and so on.

 For example: